lukapeharda/kourses-php/README.md

 # Kourses PHP bindings

 The Kourses PHP library provides access to Kourses API from applications written in PHP.
-It includes a pre-defined set of classes for API resources such as `members`, `products` and `permissions`.
+It includes a pre-defined set of classes for API resources such as `members`, `memberships` and `permissions`.

 ## Requirements